SalmanMurtazaMinhas/Framework/README.md

 1. **Conceptualization:**
    - Define the key features: adding items to the catalog and a search function.
 2. **Design:**
-   - Design the user interface, focusing on simplicity and ease of use for adding and searching items (UX Designer).
+   - UI/UX designers will create the user interface, focusing on simplicity and ease of use for adding and searching items.
 3. **Development:**
-   - Implement the front-end and back-end for adding items to the inventory and a basic search function (Developer).
+   - Implement the front-end and back-end for adding items to the inventory and a basic search function (Developers).
 4. **Testing:**
    - Test the item addition process and search functionality to ensure they work smoothly.
 5. **Presentation:**